pytas0811/swp391-spring2023/README.md

 ## Credits

-This project was developed by [pytas0811](https://github.com/pytas0811) as part of SWP391 at FPT-University.
+This project was developed by [pytas0811](https://github.com/pytas0811) as part of SWP391 group at FPT-University.